 According to Battlefield guide and historian Andy Lock:

 “The Old Contemptibles: pre-war regular army soldiers who came over in the first wave of the British Expeditionary Force in August 1914”

 The Old Contemptibles Association was a massive veterans network which had 178 branches up and down the country, as well as 14 that were overseas.
 To be an old Contemptible was to have a shared association; they were more than just a plain old soldier.
 A combatant who had been ‘out since Mons’ was held in the same regard as someone who had fought in the battle of Waterloo a hundred years before.

 Who was Captain Danny?

-Seeing images from then and now always excites me – people like History of Stokey does delicious little mashups of old images superimposed on their nowaday settings.
+Seeing images from then and now always excites me – people such as History of Stokey do delicious little mashups of old images superimposed on their nowaday settings.

 So what’s his grave like now?